optstat/pytorch-ps/README.md

 # pytorch-ps
 Pseudospectral utility methods adapted for use in the pytorch framework.
-To build simply invoke 'python3 setup.py build'
+To build change to the src directory and simply invoke **python3 setup.py build**
-To build and install for the current user invoke 'python3 setup.py install --user' The following functions are implemented
+To build and install for the current user invoke ' **python3 setup.py install --user**

+The following functions are implemented

 pyzwgj(np, alpha, beta) -Find the Gauss Jacobi Zero roots and Weights at np intervals given Jacobi polynomial parameters alpha and beta.
 This will return a single tensor with the first dimension being the Zeroes and the second dimension containing the Weights.